stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 11 (P3L4) - Unified Software Process.md

 There are several features of RUP:

-1. Software process model: includes order of phases and transition criteria
+1. **Software process model**: includes order of phases and transition criteria
-2. Component-based: includes software components and well-defined interfaces
+2. **Component-based**: includes software components and well-defined interfaces
-3. Tightly related to UML: related notation and basic principles
+3. **Tightly related to UML**: related notation and basic principles
-4. Distinguishing aspects include: use-case driven, architecture-centric, and iterative and incremental
+4. **Distinguishing aspects include**: use-case driven, architecture-centric, and iterative and incremental

 ## Use Case Driven